 If an impairment loss subsequently reverses, the carrying amount of the asset (or group of related assets) is increased to the revised estimate of its recoverable amount, but not in excess of the amount that would have been determined had no impairment loss been recognised for the asset (or group of assets) in prior years.
 A reversal of impairment is recognised immediately in profit or loss.

-1.5 Share capital and equity
+1.5 Revenue